cordegaston/config-daily-json-to-S3-CF/README.md

 The Config Daily Reporter solution can be used in order to generate a daily CSV report.
 The report will include new or changed resources, with a link to the AWS Config UI.
 The reporter is triggered using a CloudWatch event, that will trigger a Lambda function.
-The Lambda will use SES to send an email.
+The Lambda will use S3 to create a file.

 Detailed instructions here: https://aws.amazon.com/blogs/mt/how-to-get-a-daily-report-for-your-resources-configuration-changes/